sudachen/Myelofon/docs/index.md

 Myelofon hardware and software is open and licensed under GPL.
 It means anyone can build devices and specialized software based on Myelofon design freely.

 # Prototype 1
-I intend to develop Myelofon as seria of prototypes.
+I intend to develop Myelofon as a seria of prototypes.
 The first one is an analog sensor connecting to uC dev-board (_DK_).
-The DK like NRF52-DK, STM32DISCOVERY or even Arduino should do A/D convertaion and process digitalized EEG signals to extract frequency spectrum.
+The DK like NRF52-DK, STM32F3DISCOVERY or even Arduino Due should do A/D convertaion and process digitalized EEG signals to extract frequency spectrum.
 Then this spectrum and its dynamics are analyzed on PC or tablet by related software.

 Current Schematics and Render.
 In the [repo](https://github.com/sudachen/Myelafon/proto1) you can find all required files to build one.
 <img width="300px" src="https://github.com/sudachen/Myelofon/raw/master/proto1/pcb/myelofon_p1.png"/>